umigv/nav-onboarding-2024/README.md

 You will be using pre-configured Ubuntu 22.04 virtual machines for your ROS environment.
 First, you need to download the virtualization software required to run these virtual machines, VMware Workstation Pro for Windows and VMware Fusion Pro for Mac.

 ### Windows Instructions
-- Download and run the installer found in the folder at the following link: https://drive.google.com/drive/u/1/folders/1B4brWb8zgHHhMUmMF9D1ZJPqDI5njiof
+- Download and run the installer found in the folder at the following link: [Workstation Pro Installer](https://drive.google.com/drive/u/1/folders/1B4brWb8zgHHhMUmMF9D1ZJPqDI5njiof)
 - When prompted, select “Install Windows Hypervisor Platform (WHP) automatically”
 - Leave all other settings as the default
-- Download and unzip the virtual machine found in the folder at the following link: https://drive.google.com/drive/u/1/folders/1MHMFtIlwFGJZG5i-9k_x_0I_77PrtI__
+- Download and unzip the virtual machine found in the folder at the following link: [Virtual Machine](https://drive.google.com/drive/u/1/folders/1MHMFtIlwFGJZG5i-9k_x_0I_77PrtI__)
   - Note: the virtual machine itself will be a folder named "ARV ROS2 Humble AMD64 VM"
 - Launch the VMware Workstation Pro application
 - Select "Use VMware Workstation 17 for Personal Use"